Constructing Koszul filtrations: existence and non-existence for G-quadratic algebras: Algorithms for constructing filtrations

-\begin{pro} The defining ideal $I$ of the pinched Veronese algebra $PV$ has no quadratic Gröbner basis with respect to any degree reverse lexicographic term order. \end{pro} \begin{proof} Let $S$ be given any degree reverse lexicographic term order.
+Then $S/I$ is isomorphic to $PV$, where $I$ denotes the toric ideal $\ker(\rho)$.
+We show that $PV$ has no monomial Koszul filtration.
 As $I$ is prime, its reduced Gröbner basis $G$ is generated by binomials with terms of disjoint support.
-Let $L=\{x_1,\ldots ,x_9\}$.
-Algorithms \ref{alg_partial_linear} and \ref{alg_partial_koszul} show that $S/I$ has no monomial Koszul filtration.
-This can be verified directly with the functions in \ref{M2_linear} and \ref{M2_koszul}: set $\cL=\texttt{partialLinearFiltration}(S/I,L)$ and then check that $\texttt{partialKoszulFiltration}(S/I,\cL)$ contains no ideals with two or more minimal generators, hence $S/I$ has no monomial Koszul filtration.
-Corollary \ref{cor_GB-filtration} now yields that $G$ cannot be quadratic.
-Since $I$ is a toric ideal, by \cite[Lemma A.1(i)]{DAli2017} the reduced Gröbner basis $G$ is independent of the underlying field $\K$. \end{proof}
+Letting $L=\{x_1,\ldots ,x_9\}$, one can employ Algorithms \ref{alg_partial_linear} and \ref{alg_partial_koszul} to show that $S/I$ has no monomial Koszul filtration.
+This can be verified directly in Macaulay2 with the functions in \ref{M2_linear} and \ref{M2_koszul}: set $\cL=\texttt{partialLinearFiltration}(S/I,L)$ and then check that $\texttt{partialKoszulFiltration}(S/I,\cL)$ contains no ideals with two or more minimal generators, hence $S/I$ has no monomial Koszul filtration. \end{exam}